liz-kavalski-401-advanced-javascript/Lab-13/README.md

   * In the TOKENHERE it should be the token that was return in the 'sign-in'.
   * Return the token or error if the the token has expires.
   ##### Each of these paths you _will_ need to sign-in and get a new token for each path and use the new token
+    * do `http post :3000/signin -a USERNAME:PASSWORD` to get a new token
-* ('/public-stuff') should be visible by anyone
+* get('/public-stuff') should be visible by anyone
-* ('/hidden-stuff') should require only a valid login
+* get('/hidden-stuff') should require only a valid login
-* ('/something-to-read') should require the 'read' capability
+* post('/something-to-read') should require the 'read' capability
-* ('/create-a-thing) should require the 'create' capability
+* put('/create-a-thing) should require the 'create' capability
-* ('/update) should require the 'update' capability
+* put('/update) should require the 'update' capability
-* ('/jp) should require the 'update' capability
+* patch('/jp) should require the 'update' capability
-* ('/bye-bye) should require the 'delete' capability
+* delete('/bye-bye) should require the 'delete' capability
-* ('/everything') should require the 'superuser' capability
+* get('/everything') should require the 'superuser' capability

 #### Tests
 * `npm test`